gmc-code/PC-Python/docs/python/dictionaries.rst

     Returns a value in a dictionary with the specified key, key1.

 | In the dictionary below, the capital of Victoria can be found by indexing the dictionary: ``eastern_state_capitals['Victoria']``.
-| THe key is 'Victoria'.
+| The key is 'Victoria'.
 The value is 'Melbourne'.

 .. code-block:: python